gcdr/gcdr.github.io/_posts/2021-06-17-Mathematica.md

 ---
 layout: post
-title: Mathematica Examples
+title: Math Examples
 ---

 ## Mathematica Examples

 I hope to be able to show several examples of Mathematica Notebooks and production of mathematical content.
 This is a concept web site.
-Please, no rude remarks.